Melissa Riso Nearly Spills Out Of Green Snakeskin Bikini In New Instagram Video

 Melissa Riso likely triggered some gasps when she posted an Instagram video of herself rocking a green snakeskin bikini on Saturday.
-In the clip, the brunette bombshell strikes a series of alluring poses that accentuate her voluptuous curves. she also does some dramatic flips of her luscious black locks which only adds to the appeal of the video.
+In the clip, the brunette bombshell strikes a series of alluring poses that accentuate her voluptuous curves.
+She also does some dramatic flips of her luscious black locks, which only adds to the appeal of the video.

-The post is a bit of sponsored content for Bang Energy drinks’ new line of hemp-infused products called “Stoked.”
+The post is a bit of sponsored content for Bang Energy’s new line of hemp-infused products called “Stoked.”
 In the clip, Melissa is promoting a flavor called Mango Bango Canablast.
 Even though the product is prominently featured in the video, it seems that most of Melissa’s fans didn’t notice it since they focused on complimenting her physical beauty in the comments section.

 One fan seems to be tripping over their words in an effort to praise Melissa.